smcclennon/smcclennon.github.io/_notes/Public/cisco-nexus-5600.md

   Confirm the password for "admin":

          ---- Basic System Configuration Dialog ----

-This setup utility will guide you through the basic configuration of the system.
-Setup configures only enough connectivity for management of the system.

-Please register Cisco Nexus 6000 Family devices promptly with your supplier.
-Failure to register may affect response times for initial service calls.
-Nexus devices must be registered to receive entitled support services.

-Press Enter at anytime to skip a dialog.
-Use ctrl-c at anytime to skip the remaining dialogs.

 Would you like to enter the basic configuration dialog (yes/no): yes
 ```